-Labour Law was adopted, banning workplace discrimination based on sexual orientation for the first
+Labor Law was adopted, banning workplace discrimination based on sexual orientation for the first time.

 Law on Higher Education that guarantees equal access to higher education for all, including citizens of